 - You can get a commercial carpet shampoo from a local store or prepare your own solution of mixing white vinegar, lukewarm water and a bit of liquid soap.

-- Apply your chosen cleaning solution on the remaining dark spots and scrub them away with a hard brush.
+- Apply your chosen cleaning solution on the remaining dark spots of your carpet and scrub them away with a hard brush.

 - Use wet white rags to wipe away the foam and loosened dirt.